adipai/PopcornPicks/README.md

 3. Start enjoying personalized movie recommendations!

 ### Documentation 📚
-Refer to Wiki page [here](https://github.com/git-ankit/MovieRecommender/wiki/Documentation)
+Refer to the Wiki page [here](https://github.com/git-ankit/MovieRecommender/wiki/Documentation)

 ### Bug? 🐛
-Raise a issue on this repository, we would love to look at it ❤️
+Raise an issue on this repository, we would love to look at it ❤️

 ### Contributors
+#### [Aditya Pai](https://github.com/adipai) (abrahma), [Ananya Mantravadi](https://github.com/ananya173147) (amantra), [Rishi Singhal](https://github.com/rishi2019194) (rsingha4), [Samarth Shetty](https://github.com/samarthshetty09) (sshett22)

 ### Join the PopcornPicks Community:

 Contribute to the project and help us improve recommendations.
 Share your experience and film discoveries with us.
 Together, let's make PopcornPicks the ultimate movie companion!
 PopcornPicks is more than just code; it's a passion for cinema, and we invite you to be a part of this exciting journey.
-Start exploring, sharing, and discovering movies like never before with PopcornPicks !
+Start exploring, sharing, and discovering movies like never before with PopcornPicks!
 Let's make movie nights extraordinary together!